Posterior covariance information criterion for general loss functions

 Bayesian statistics has achieved great successes in many applied fields because it can represent complex shapes of distributions, naturally quantify uncertainties, and accommodate the prior information commonly accepted in applied fields.
 The development of the Markov chain Monte Carlo (MCMC) methods has improved the utilization of Bayesian statistics.
 Nowadays, advanced MCMC algorithms are available and utilised in applied fields.
 Several softwares implement MCMC and enhance the accessibility of Bayesian methods.

 Once Bayesian models are fitted to the data, the goodness of fit is evaluated.
-Predictive performance is a method used to conduct this evaluation (e.g.,~\citealp{Vehtari_Ojanen_2012}).
-It is also known as generalization ability, and it is an important concept in the machine learning literature.
-Many studies have estimated the predictive risks of Bayesian models using specific loss functions.
+Measuring predictive performance is a method for this evaluation (e.g.,~\citealp{Vehtari_Ojanen_2012}).
+It is also known as generalisation ability, and is an important concept in the machine learning literature.
+Many studies have been conducted to estimate the predictive risks of Bayesian models using specific evaluation functions.
 To construct an asymptotically unbiased estimator of the posterior mean of an expected log-likelihood, \cite{Spiegelhalter_etal_2002} employed the difference between the posterior mean of the log-likelihood and the log-likelihood evaluated at the posterior mean, and proposed the deviance information criterion (DIC). \cite{Ando_2007} modified DIC to accommodate the model misspecification.
 As an alternative approach to constructing an asymptotically unbiased estimator, \cite{Watanabe_2010} employed the sample mean of the posterior variances of sample-wise log-likelihoods, and proposed the widely applicable information criterion (WAIC).
+As its name suggests, WAIC has now been popular in Bayesian data analysis. \cite{Okuno_Yano} showed that WAIC is applicable to overparametrized models. \cite{Iba_Yano_arXiv} extended WAIC for the use in the weighted inference.
+More recently, \cite{Silva_Zanella_2023} proposed yet another estimator based on the mixture representation of a leave-one-out predictive distribution.
 These criteria successfully evaluate the posterior mean of the log-likelihood using samples from a single run of posterior simulation with primary data; additional simulations with leave-one-out data are unnecessary.